-Any instructor's social security number or college assigned identification number submitted in any of the reporting par's course term files must be included in this submission.
+Any instructor's social security number or college assigned identification number submitted in any of the reporting year's course term files must be included in this submission.

-Exclude from this file any personnel reported in the term instructor submissions who did notteach during the reporting year (e.g., librarians).
+EXCLUDE from this file any personnel reported in the term instructor submissions who did not teach during the reporting year (e.g., librarians).

 Name # Length Field Description Record Type 1 2 Enter 02 for detail record.
 Data Type 3 1 Enter 7 for annual instructor record.
 College Instructor ID 4 10 OPTIONAL: If your institution has an assigned student identification number, enter that number here.
 Pad with spaces when necessary.
 The field length must equal 10.
 If your institution has NOT assigned student identification number or does not wish to enter one, pad this field with 10 spaces.
 ADHE will not validate or use this information in any way.
 This field is added as a convenience for institutions choosing to use it.
 SISDB Instructor ID (ssn_id) 14 9 Enter the instructor's current social security number (if they provide it).
 This entry must match the SSN_ID used in the instructor file.
 If the instructor does not provide a valid social security number, see note c below. a.
-If a new (changed) number is being reported for this instructor, use the process described under "ID Change" in this manual to update it. b.
+If a new (changed) number is being reported for this instructor, use the process described under "ID Change" in this manual to update it.b.
 See the reference called "ID Change for Student or Instructor Record Layout" for valid SSN's. c.
 See the reference called "Substitute, Alternate, or Locally Generated SSN_ID Structure (SISDB Instructor ID)" for working with Alternate SISDB Instructor ID.
-NOTE: An individual can withhold his/her SSN as long as he/she can provide proof of citizenship or permission to work within the U. S. Position Title Code 23 2 Enter the title code associated with the position number from which the individual is paid. (title_code) 31 = Full Time Faculty - includes any and all faculty if they are considered full time 32 = Part Time/Adjunct Faculty - all part time faculty and adjuncts except as noted below 33 = Staff/Administrator - all other staff and administrators, full time and part time, that teach 34 = Graduate Assistants - all Graduate Assistants, Teaching Assistants, Research Assistants, etc. 35 = Non-Institutional Employees/High School Instructors - high school teachers or persons not otherwise employed by the institution or persons donating time.
+NOTE: An individual can withhold his/her SSN as long as he/she can provide proof of citizenship or permission to work within the U. S. Position Title Code 23 2 Enter the title code associated with the position number from which the individual is paid. (title_code) 31 = Full Time Faculty - includes any and all faculty if they are considered full time 32 = Part Time/Adjunct Faculty - all part time or adjunct faculty, except as noted below 33 = Staff/Administrator - all other staff/administrator/department chair that teach (full time and part time) 34 = Graduate Assistant -Graduate Assistant, Teaching Assistant, Research Assistant, etc. 35 = Non-Institutional Employee/High School Instructor - high school teacher or person not otherwise employed by the institution or person donating time.
 Ex: ROTC 36 = Other - any other person that does not fit into the above categories